chadsansing/cineris-campaign/sessions/session-2-spoilers.md

 He is hiding in a Maze-encrypted room that he has turned into a large Shadow Cache.
 If detected and found, he will be seen as insane - time passes differently in the cache realm and he has spent decades in old age fighting for his life against tormentors real, remembered, and imagined.
 Embrey will think the PCs are specters or maybe Risk Eaters come to get him and may fight or cower, depending on the needs of the party and the scene.

+Old Embrey also left jars full of echoeaters piled outside his room and a warning glyph or two; the bugs are dead; the glyphs are active, but may not register with him.

 PCs will not get information from him, but he has his red shard and the importance of the room he's in will be clear to those who find it.

 - HP 6